nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 ---
 {{! excerpt}}
-The Nuxeo webapp can be virtual hosted behind a HTTP/HTTPS reverse proxy, like Apache, NGINX, IIS, etc.
+The Nuxeo webapp can be virtually hosted behind a HTTP/HTTPS reverse proxy, like Apache, NGINX, IIS, etc.
 {{! /excerpt}}

 {{#> callout type='info' }}